pingcap/docs/statistics.md

 #### `tidb_build_stats_concurrency`

 Currently, when you run the `ANALYZE` statement, the task is divided into multiple small tasks.
 Each task only works on one column or index.
 You can use the `tidb_build_stats_concurrency` parameter to control the number of simultaneous tasks.
 The default value is `2`.
+The default value is `4` for v7.4.0 and earlier versions.

 #### `tidb_build_sampling_stats_concurrency`